If you've come to this page expecting a lecture about the dangers of excessive debt, you've come to the wrong page.

 That is if you want to follow the snowball method to a tee.

 Debt Avalanche Method is like all rollover techniques - the borrower pays the same total loan payment month-to-month.

-With this debt payoff method though, the borrower pays the maximum affordable payment to the debt with the highest interest rate first, and the minimum amount to all other debts.
+With this debt payoff method, the borrower pays the maximum affordable payment to the debt with the highest interest rate and the minimum amount to all other debts.
 If there are loans with shorter terms and lower rates, as they are paid off, their payments will rollover to the loan with the highest interest rate.

 Again, the calculator makes the rollover calculation automatically.
 You can see all the details with exact payment dates and amounts on the "Debt Reduction Results" tab.

 Shortest term to longest requires that the maximum amount available be paid to the loan with the fewest number of remaining payments and the minimum payment amount to the other debts.